EnviroDIY/ModularSensors/docs/Further-Reading/Sleep-Configurations.md

 > [!NOTE]
 > You can disable disabling peripherals by calling `Logger::disablePeripheralShutdown(true)`.
-> You can re-enable pin tri-state by calling `Logger::disablePeripheralShutdown(false)`.
+> You can re-enable peripheral shutdown by calling `Logger::disablePeripheralShutdown(false)`.
 > No peripheral settings are changed when the `disablePeripheralShutdown()` function is called, only when the `systemSleep()` function is called.

 To decrease power use during sleep on the SAMD51, Modular Sensors explicitly disconnects all unused peripherals from the various clocks and and clock sources to prevent them from "[sleepwalking](https://onlinedocs.microchip.com/oxy/GUID-F5813793-E016-46F5-A9E2-718D8BCED496-en-US-14/GUID-FA7D618C-0F98-4A2C-9D24-669C4A3E3CA3.html)".